 The Vision of SRU's Office of Sustainability is to do all within our power to protect the environment, improve social equity, and achieve sustainable economic benefits in order to leave this planet a better place for future generations.

 Our Mission is to expedite the achievement of SRU's sustainability goals by coordinating and leveraging our considerable community resources in an integrated manner.

-Sustainability initiatives are coordinated through the President's Commission on Sustainability, which is chaired by Herb Carlson, Senior Officer for Sustainability Initiatives.
+Sustainability initiatives are coordinated through the President's Commission on Sustainability.
 Our full-time Sustainability Coordinator is Paul Scanlon, who serves as a Special Assistant for Sustainability Planning and Operations to President Cheryl Norton.

 SRU defines "sustainability" as "the ability to meet the needs of the present without compromising the ability of future generations to meet their own needs.
 For an action to be sustainable, it must be environmentally benign, economically justifiable, and socially just."

 The term "triple bottom line" is often used to gauge whether a product or activity is sustainable; the triple bottom line involves social equity, energy economics, and environmental protection (the three legs supporting sustainability - if its's good for people, the planet, and profitability, it's sustainable!).